wyld3rbit/wyld3rbit.github.io/about.md

 Results-oriented engineering leader with a track record of guiding technical teams to solve complex challenges in fintech, healthcare, and emerging technologies.
 Focused on fostering innovation and sustainable growth through thoughtful leadership and strategic technology implementation.

-Here’s the markdown version:

-Here’s the markdown version:

 ## Key Contributions

 - **Architected and scaled a pioneering omnichannel payments platform**, driving a 35% increase in payment volume and a 15% uplift in departmental revenue.
 Demonstrated strategic leadership in aligning product development with organizational growth objectives.